ayberkozcan/pomodoro-app/README.md

 * Recording Upon Completion of Pomodoro: Each completed Pomodoro session is recorded with the time and date.
 * Viewing Records: Users can view completed Pomodoro sessions along with their dates and focus times.

+## License
+Distributed under the GPL License.
+See LICENSE.txt for more information.

 All icons in this repository are taken from and belong to the site https://uxwing.com